Coordinated Care | Surgical Options

 Advancements in heart surgery continue to yield excellent outcomes for a wide array of cardiovascular conditions, from coronary artery disease and valve disorders to heart failure and atrial fibrillation.
 At NorthShore, our highly trained cardiac surgeons use the latest minimally invasive techniques and innovative surgical methods found only in the nation’s premier medical centers.
 Striving to enhance quality of life and extend longevity for our patients, we provide leading-edge cardiac surgery care with a personal touch that ensures an exceptional patient experience.

 Integrated team care is essential for optimal results before and after cardiac surgery.
 The multidisciplinary approach of the NorthShore Cardiovascular Institute (CVI) involves the close coordination of cardiac services from the moment you enter our doors.
-Our CVI team of cardiologists, cardiac surgeons and nurses work together as one: the same team all the time.
+Our CVI team of cardiologists, cardiac and vascular surgeons and nurses work together as one: the same team all the time.
 This consistency ensures continuity of care and access to specialists always on top of your unique medical and surgical treatment needs.
 Clinical navigators serve as one constant point of contact and help to guide patients throughout the surgical journey: from pre-op workups to post-surgery follow up.
-The CVI keeps referring physicians up-to-date on your care and follow-up plan for a seamless transition after you leave the hospital.
+The CVI keeps referring physicians up to date on your care and follow-up plan for a seamless transition after you leave the hospital.

 NorthShore’s board-certified cardiac surgeons are skilled in performing both open and minimally invasive procedures.
 They have extensive experience and expertise in treating the most common heart conditions as well as the most complex: